Pontryagin maximum principle for the deterministic mean field type optimal control problem via the Lagrangian approach: Preliminaries

 If $b:[0,T]\times \rd\rightarrow\rd$, then we say that $x(\cdot):[0,T]\rightarrow \rd$ satisfies the differential equation if, for every $t\in [0,T]$,

-In the paper, we primary deal with the Lagrangian approach which describe the motion of the mean field type control system as a process $X$ defined on some standard probability space $\probspace$.
-We assume that such processes have continuous paths with the $\sup$-norms lying in $L^p$ for some $p>1$, i.e, we work with the space The norm on $\xp$ is equal to Further, recall that, for $X\in\xp$, $t\in [0,T]$, $X(t)\sharp \pp$ denotes the push-forward measure of $\pp$ by the mapping $X(t):\Omega\rightarrow\rd$.
+In the paper, we primarily deal with the Lagrangian approach which describe the motion and open-loop strategy of the mean field type control system as processes $X$ and $u$ respectively defined on some standard probability space $\probspace$.
+Throughout the paper, we follow the conventions of probability theory and omit the dependence on $\omega$ when no confusion arises.
+Additionally, as it was mentioned above, if $g$ is a random variable, we primarily write $\expect g$ instead of $\int_\Omega g(\omega)\pp(d\omega)$.